When Will We Advance to a Type 1 Civilization on the Kardashev Scale?

 Type 4 Multiverse Civilization

 Some physicists currently rank us at about a 0.73 on the scale with the likelihood of advancement to level 1 occurring within 100-200 years.
-One of the biggest hurdles that a civilization needs to progress on Kardashev’s scale is to create a Dyson Sphere or some equivalent. .
+One of the biggest hurdles a civilization faces in order to progress on Kardashev’s scale is to create a Dyson Sphere or some equivalent.
 While a structure of this magnitude is hard to conceive, he imagined its precursor to consist of a web of satellites.
 With NASA sending a probe closer to the sun than ever before, we are inching closer to a day when a Dyson Sphere or some iteration might be feasible and we start our ascent to the next level on Kardashev’s scale.

 THERE’S MORE TO YOU THAN YOU THINK